Effect of streaks on hypersonic boundary layer instability: Linearised DNS of forced streaky boundary layers

 \subsection{SPOD of the boundary-layers responses at $x=350$}

 Floquet-SPOD is applied at the end-plane of the domain for baseflows A1, A2 \& A3.
-The resulting spectra of the leading SPOD mode are shown in Fig. \ref{fig:floquet_spod_gains}.
-On each plot, the energy spectrum is split into in its three Floquet components.
-The dotted line shows the full spanwise spectrum whereas the blue, green and red lines correspond, respectively, to the energy levels of the harmonic, subharmonic and $\lambda_z=4\lambda_S$ wavelengths.
-Given the comparisons between SPOD modes and 2D eigenfunctions, shown in Figure \ref{fig:spod_dns}, Figure \ref{fig:floquet_spod_gains} permits an identification of the linear instabilities that dominate by the end of the domain, and how streak amplitude affects this.
+The resulting of the leading SPOD mode are shown in Fig.~\ref{fig:floquet_spod_gains}.
+On each plot, the energy spectrum is split into its three Floquet periodicities.
+The dotted line shows the total energy of the full spanwise spectrum whereas the blue, green and red lines correspond, respectively, to the energy levels of the harmonic, subharmonic and $\lambda_z=4\lambda_S$ wavelengths.
+Given the comparisons between SPOD modes and 2D eigenfunctions, shown in Fig.~\ref{fig:spod_dns}, the Fig.~\ref{fig:floquet_spod_gains} permits an identification of the linear instabilities that dominate by the end of the domain, and how streak amplitude affects these.

-For the low-amplitude streak, case A1, the dominant peak is at low frequency, $f = 0.09$ and correspond to a subharmonic antisymmetric first-mode instability ($\text{FM}^2_a$).
-A second peak is seen at high frequency for an harmonic wave corresponding to a second-mode instability $(MM^0_s)$ at $f=0.24$.
+For the low-amplitude streak, case A1, the dominant peak is at low frequency, $f = 0.09$ and corresponds to a subharmonic antisymmetric first-mode instability ($\text{FM}^2_a$).
+A second peak is seen at high frequency for an harmonic wave corresponding to a second-mode instability $(MM^1_s)$ at $f=0.24$.
 For the $MM$ waves, the subharmonic component is only weakly amplified whereas, for $\lambda_z = 4\lambda_S$, a substantial amplification of low frequency and high frequency component can be seen.
-The amplified waves observed at $x=350$ for the latter case shows that transition may involve multiple linear instabilities, even for the low amplitude streaks of A1 ($A_{s}<0.1$).
+The amplified waves observed at $x=350$ thus shows that transition may involve multiple linear instabilities, even for the low amplitude streaks of A1 ($A_{s}<0.1$).

 As the streak amplitude is increased to $A_{s}\approx 0.2$ for the A2 baseflow, the low frequency $\text{FM}^2_a$ mode has undergone larger growth, and dominates by a factor $10^3$ the $\text{MM}^1_s$ mode.
 This latter instability has undergone less growth (by a factor of $10$) in comparison to the A1 case.
 And, the $\text{FM}^4_s$ has also undergone more growth than in the A1 case.
-It can then be argued that this streak amplitude is favouring the growth of multiple, low frequency, FM instabilities and which can be expected to dominate transition.
+It can then be argued that this streak amplitude is favouring the growth of multiple, low frequency, FM instabilities and which may collectively underpin transition.